Salt Lake City Mesothelioma Lawyer

 Miners inhaled asbestos dust churned up from natural deposits during the mining process.

-Other workers, including employees of the smelting facilities that refined the raw ores from the mines, came in contact with asbestos cloth, insulation, and other man-made asbestos products.
+Other workers, including employees of the smelting facilities that refined the raw ores from the mines, came in contact with asbestos cloth, insulation, and other artificial asbestos products.

 Asbestos in Other Salt Lake City Industries

-- Asbestos’ lightweight and heat-resistant properties were also prized by the transportation industry.
+- Transportation.
+The lightweight and heat-resistant properties of asbestos were also prized by the transportation industry.
 Automobile and aircraft manufacturers used asbestos in friction products such as brake linings and clutch pads.

 Job Sites and Buildings Associated with Asbestos